Paving the way for transitions --- a case for Weyl geometry

+$L_{\psi}$ and $L_Y$ are of weight $-4$.
+Thus in the Weyl geometric theory not only the massless Dirac field but also the {\em massive} one has a {\em scale invariant} Lagrangian density.
+Due to hermitian symmetrization the real valued gauge couplings $- \frac{3}{2} \varphi_k \psi $ from (\ref{Dirac operator}) cancel in (\ref{Dirac action Weyl geo}).\footnote{Even for the non-integrable case this cancelling takes place \cite[81, ex.1]{Blagojevic:Gravitation}, \cite{Mannheim:2014}, already noted by \cite[440]{Hayashi_ea:1977}.
+Although there is no gauge coupling of the Yang-Mills type, the scale covariance term $- \frac{3}{2} \varphi_k \psi $ has to be retained for consistency reasons (in the Lagrangian and the resulting Dirac equation).
+Dynamical effects of the scale connection result only from $_{\varphi}{ }\omega$ ($\rightarrow$ fn. \ref{fn phi_omega}).}

-We rebuild crucial aspects of the Higgs field in our framework by extending the scalar field of IWOD gravity to an electroweak bundle of appropriate maximal weight for $G_{ew}$, $(I,Y)=(\frac{1}{2},1)$.
-Then the scalar field turns into a field $\Phi $ with values in a point dependent representation space isomorphic to $\C^2$,\footnote{Mathematically speaking, $\Phi $ is a section in an associated vector bundle with $(I,Y)=(\frac{1}{2}, 1)$ of the electroweak principal bundle.} \beq \Phi (x) = (\phi_1(x), \phi_2(x)) \, . \eeq
+We rebuild crucial aspects of the Higgs field in our framework by extending the scalar field of iWOD gravity to an electroweak bundle of appropriate maximal weight for $G_{ew}$, $(I,Y)=(\frac{1}{2},1)$.
+The scalar field turns into a field $\Phi $ with values in a point dependent representation space isomorphic to $\mathbb C^2$,